 ![]() |

-I started out with moody dark clouds and it was high tide when I started to paint but at the end of the day, it was low tide showing off the bright yellow seagrasses and lots of bright sunshine!
+I started out with moody, dark clouds, and it was high tide when I began to paint.
+However, by the end of the day, it was low tide, revealing the bright yellow seagrasses and lots of bright sunshine.
 I was chasing the day's changes of scenery and trying to get it onto the canvas!

-Usually, I have used pencil and pastel for a Plein air painting but thought to challenge myself with a minimal oil paint palette used by 1800's French landscape painter, Jean Baptiste Camille Corot.
+Usually, I use a pencil and pastel for Plein air paintings.
+Still, I decided to challenge myself with a minimal oil paint palette, as used by 19th-century French landscape painter Jean-Baptiste-Camille Corot.
 His paintings had that defused glow of natural earth tones of soft blues, yellows, and one green.

-Usually, I have used pencil and pastel for a Plein air painting but thought to challenge myself with a minimal oil paint palette used by 1800's French landscape painter, Jean Baptiste Camille Corot.
+Usually, I use a pencil and pastel for Plein air paintings.
+Still, I decided to challenge myself with a minimal oil paint palette, as used by 19th-century French landscape painter Jean-Baptiste-Camille Corot.
 His paintings had that defused glow of natural earth tones of soft blues, yellows, and one green.

 ![]() |